 On behalf of the Spearfish Pickleball Club Board, I wanted to share some news and developments about the local pickleball scene.

 First, the Spearfish Pickleball Club (SPC) has been established to help promote the sport, advocate for new and improved facilities, and organize and communicate pickleball playing opportunities.
 Organizing brings additional legitimacy to pickleball and provides a consistent voice to our municipal partners (the city has already thanked us on this point).
 It also allows us to better gauge the number of players in the community and their collective needs.
-We are not currently asking for dues, but donations are welcome.
-Donations will be used for new and improved equipment and facilities.
-Membership benefits include:

 - Invitations to structured and other special playing events